-onspaces -c -S: Create an sbspace (Administrator's Reference)
+onspaces -c -S: Create an sbspace Creating a temporary sbspace

 Specify which sbspaces to use for temporary storage

 The SBSPACETEMP configuration parameter specifies a list of sbspaces in which the database server places temporary smart large objects by default.
 Some or all of the sbspaces that you list in this configuration parameter can be temporary sbspaces, which are reserved exclusively to store temporary smart large objects.